Follow these guidelines for setting up your exam environment in order to take the remote (at-home) version of the ATI TEAS Exam.

 ● Approach your online exam like you would any in-person exam on campus.

-● Complete your DRY RUN to ensure all of your hardware, the Proctorio Extension, and your internet connection are working properly before your actual test day.
+● Complete your DRY RUN to ensure all of your hardware, the lockdown browser, and your internet connection is working properly before your actual test day.
 Be sure to take the dry run in the same location where you plan to take the proctored version of the TEAS Exam.

 ● Try sitting at a kitchen, coffee, or dining table with suitable natural or artificial light and a blank wall behind you.